Fellowship (FCCT)

 The NOMINATOR (the person putting a colleague forward for Fellowship) must:

-– have taught in a teacher or leadership position employed by a school (0-19 setting) for 10 years [please note, teaching in an HEI does not count towards this]
+• have taught in a teacher or leadership position employed by a school (0-19 setting) for 10 years

-** Please note, you do not need to be a Member or Fellow of the Chartered College to nominate someone for Fellowship.
+** Please note, the nominator does not need to be a Member or Fellow of the Chartered College.

 The NOMINEE (the person being put forward for Fellowship) will need to declare that they have:

-– taught in a teacher or leadership position employed by a school (0-19 setting) for 10 years [please note, teaching in an HEI does not count towards this]
+• taught in a teacher or leadership position employed by a school (0-19 setting) for 10 years

 1. critically evaluate and reflect on your own practice